woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/childrenkinematics/figure3p.rst

+.. _figure_3p:

 Figure 3.p
 ----------

-Energy of the top-quark truth children, segmented into their respective decay mode (leptonic and hadronic).
+A collection of **energy** distributions of truth children originating from resonance and spectator and decaying either leptonically or hadronically.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^